-Overview Trigger on a pattern Control elements & resources Prerequisites The oscilloscope must be installed and operating.
-Acquisition system should be set to Run, and the vertical and horizontal controls should be set appropriately for the signal to be acquired.
-See page <3-21> for acquisition setup To Trigger on a pattern From the tool bar, touch Trig and select the A Event tab of the Trigger control window.
+Overview Trigger on a pattern Control elements and resources Prerequisites 1.
+The instrument must be installed and operating.
+The acquisition system should be set to Run, and the vertical and horizontal controls should be set appropriately for the signal to be acquired.
+See page 3-26 for acquisition setup

+Overview Tri gger on a pattern (Cont.)
+Control elements and resources To Trigger on a pattern 2.
+From the toolbar, touch Trig, and select the A Event tab of the Trigger control window.
+Trig 3.
 Touch Pattern.
 To define pattern inputs 4.
-To set the logic state for each of the input channels (Ch1, Ch2,), touch each Input Threshold and select either High (H), Low (L), or don't care (X) from the menu.
-The second secon To set thresholds To set the logic threshold for each channel, select the channel threshold and use the multipurpose knob or keypad to set each threshold.
+To set the logic state for each of the input channels (Ch1, Ch2,), touch each Input Threshold, and select either High (H), Low (L), or don't care (X) from the menu.
+To set thresholds 5.
+To set the logic threshold for each channel, select the channel threshold, and use the multipurpose knob or keypad to set each threshold.
+To define the logic 6.
+To choose the logic pattern type, you want applied to the input channels, touch an available type from the Pattern Type window.
+(See Table 3-5 on page 3-91 for definitions of the logic functions for both pattern and state triggers.)
+Forten Tone Section Section Section Section

-Overview Trigger on a pattern Control elements & resources To define the logic 6.
-To choose the logic pattern type you want applied to the input channels, touch an available type from the Pattern Type window.
-(See page 3-70 for definitions of the logic functions for both pattern and state triggers.)
-EU EU To set trigger when 7.
-To choose to trigger when the logic condition is met (goes TRUE) or when the logic condition is not met (goes FALSE), touch Trigger When Pattern and select False, Less Than, More Than, or True from the list.
+Overview Trigger on a pattern (Cont.)
+Control elements and resources To set trigger when 7.
+To choose to trigger when the logic condition is met (goes TRUE) or when the logic condition is not met (goes FALSE), touch Trigger When Pattern, and select False, Less Than, More Than, or True from the list.
 The list items More Than and Less Than are used to time qualify a pattern trigger.
-See the procedure Define a Time Qualified Pattern Trigger that follows for instructions.
-To set mode and holdoff 8.
-Mode and holdoff can be set for all standard trigger types.
-To set mode and holdoff, refer to To Set Holdoff on page 3-64 and To Select the Trigger Mode on page 3-61.
-To learn more about trigger mode and holdoff, see the descriptions Trigger Modes on page 3-55 and Trigger Holdoff on page 3-56.
-See To Set Holdoff on page 3-64 and To Select the Trigger Mode on page 3-61 for mode and holdoff setup.
+See the procedure To define a time qualified pattern trigger that follows for instructions.
+To set mode and holdoff Mode and holdoff can be set for all standard trigger types.
+See To et holdoff on page 3-84 and To select the trigger mode on page 3-81 for mode and holdoff setup.
+To learn more about trigger mode and holdoff, see Trigger Modes on page 3-74 and Trigger Holdoff on page 3-75.